-In the late 1980s the Chilean government greatly broadened the scope of privatization by selling large public utilities and firms that had always been in government hands, including the largest steel mill, the national airline and most utilities-telephones, electricity, water.
-During this phase the government exercised great pragmatism, combining different modes of privatization even for a given firm.
-Shares were sold -- usually at discount -- to workers, to foreigners, to local private companies, and to the newly created pension funds.
+In the late 1980s, the Chilean government greatly broadened the scope of privatization by selling large public utilities and firms that had always been in government hands, including the largest steel mill, the national airline, and most utilities-telephones, electricity, water.
+During this phase, the government exercised great pragmatism, combining different modes of privatization even for a given firm.
+Shares were sold-usually at a discount-to workers, to foreigners, to local private companies, and to the newly created pension funds.

 During the second phase of privatization, the Chilean government introduced sweeping regulatory reforms.
 Particularly important were the laws establishing operating and servicing rules for utilities.
-The main principle behind this new set of regulation was that entry and price setting would be left to the market in those areas with a high degree of competition or contestability.
+The main principle behind this new set of regulations was that entry and price setting would be left to the market in those areas with a high degree of competition or contestability.
 The government would regulate technical aspects-including those related to safety-and price setting in areas where markets were imperfect.

 In an effort to shield the real sector from the effects of inflation, in the 1970s the Chilean authorities developed a comprehensive indexation program for the financial sector.
-At the heart of this mechanism was the creation of a unit of account called Unidad de Fomento (UF), whose value changes daily according to (one month) lagged inflation.
-Starting in the mid 1980s (and until the time of this writing) virtually every financial contract exceeding 90 days has been expressed in terms of UFs.
-As a result of this, interest rates on longer term securities are generally expressed (and negotiated) in real terms in an ex ante fashion.
+At the heart of this mechanism was the creation of a unit of account called unidad de fomento (UF), whose value changes daily according to (one-month) lagged inflation.
+Starting in the mid-1980s (and until the time of this writing), virtually every financial contract exceeding ninety days has been expressed in terms of UFs.
+As a result of this, interest rates on longer-term securities are generally expressed (and negotiated) in real terms in an ex ante fashion.
 This, as will be seen below, has added an important component of predictability to Chile's capital market and to the privately managed pensions system.

 Many observers forecasted that the new Chilean democratic government that took over in 1990 would put an end to the divestiture process and would even repeal some of the privatizations of the military regime.
 However, nothing of this kind happened.
-In fact, after some heated debate on the subject, the government of President Aylwin decided to continue the privatization process.
-By the mid 1990s Chile's market-oriented reforms had become consolidated, as the leaders of virtually every political party agreed with the merits of the new system.
-The country was growing at a rapid and steady rate, unemployment was around 5%, and poverty was in retreat.
-Foreign observers, marveled with the country's transformation, continued to analyze the sources of this success story.
-More often than not they pointed out to the pension reform as one of the central elements of the Chilean miracle.
+In fact, after some heated debate on the subject, the government of President Aylwin decided to continue the privatization process (see El mercurio [international edition], 7-14 January 1993).

+By the mid-1990s, Chile's market-oriented reforms had become consolidated, as the leaders of virtually every political party agreed with the merits of the new system.
+The country was growing at a rapid and steady rate, unemployment was around 5 percent, and poverty was in retreat.
+Foreign observers, marveling at the country's transformation, continued to analyze the sources of this success story.
+More often than not, they pointed to the pension reform as one of the central elements of the Chilean miracle.5

-III.
-Chile's Traditional Pay-as-you-go Pension System
+1.2 Chile's Traditional Pay-as-You-Go Pension System